mayank2713/Kuvaka-Tech/README.md

 - Real-time communication using WebSockets.
 - User-friendly chat interface.
 - Automatically serves client-side files when the server is running.
+- Real-time messaging using Socket.io.
+ - Set a username when joining the chat.
+ - Send and receive messages in real-time.
+ - Delete messages for everyone with a delete button next to each message.
+ - Responsive layout for both desktop and mobile screens.

 ## Prerequisites
 Make sure you have the following installed: